 Intra-District Student Transfer Petition Guidelines

-To obtain a Melissa ISD Intra-District Student Transfer Petition Form, please contact the Office of the Superintendent at 972-837-2411.
+To obtain a Melissa ISD Intra-District Student Transfer Petition Form, please email Walter Perez at firstname.lastname@example.org.